 Photographing Flowers in Kakadu National Park, Australia

-Here’s a photo from a few years back.
-It was made way back in 2007 while I was working on a commercial job photographing stills for a TV documentary on the environment filmed in a variety of locations around Australia.
+Here’s some lovely nature based photos I made in the garden at Cooinda Lodge in Kakadu.
+I was working on a commercial assignment photographing stills for a TV documentary on the environment and Kakadu National Park was one of a variety of fabulous locations featured in that series.

 When Lightroom Was Rubbish